-- Funds awarded under the DCA Multifamily Grant/Loan Program will be structured as a 0% 30-year Compliance loan.
-At the end of the 30-year period and once all compliance has been met, then the loan is extinguished. - Funds awarded under DCA Georgia Housing Tax Credit Programs will be structured as a 0% Construction Loan and 0% Cash Flow Loan.
+- Funds awarded under the DCA Multifamily Grant/Loan Program will be structured as a 0%, 30-year deferred loan.
+At the end of the 30-year period and once all compliance has been met, then the loan is extinguished. - Funds awarded under DCA Georgia Housing Tax Credit Programs will be structured as a 0% Construction Loan and .5% Cash Flow Permanent Loan.